Answers to frequently asked questions for doctors applying for the RCOG Medical Training Initiative (MTI) scheme

 Yes, many MTI doctors come with their families.
 They can come on a dependent visa.
 You should contact the UKVI (UK Visas and Immigration) for more information.

-We welcome applications from those who were not successful last year, however you must submit an entirely new application, interview form and references.
-The only form you can resubmit is your IELTS certificate if it is going to be in-date until near the end of 2017 and you achieved the correct score.
+We welcome applications from those who were not successful last year.
+However, you must submit an entirely new application and references.
+The only form you can resubmit is your IELTS / OET certificate if it is going to be in-date until near the end of 2020 and you achieved the correct score.

-My IELTS result won’t be ready until after the deadline, what should I do?
+My IELTS / OET result won’t be ready until after the deadline, what should I do?

-If you can contact IELTS and obtain a screen shot or email from them detailing your score, we can accept this if your certificate is unavailable.
-Unfortunately we cannot accept anything else if this is not available.
+If you can contact the relevant examinations board and obtain a screenshot or email from them detailing your score, we can accept this if your certificate is unavailable.
+Unfortunately, we cannot accept anything else.

-I would like to be placed in the specific hospital/region in the UK, is it possible to request it?
+I would like to be placed in a specific hospital / region in the UK.
+Is it possible to request this?

 Successful MTI candidates are matched with available posts on a random basis.
 If however, for serious personal/family reasons you wish to be placed in a certain region or hospital around UK, please state it on your application form in the ‘Further Information’ box at the end of the document.
 We may be able to consider such requests, but please note that this will not always be possible and it will depend on many factors.
 It will not be possible to request this after you have been provisionally matched with a hospital, therefore please include such request on your MTI Application Form.